 End to Limits on Care: In the past, some people with cancer or other chronic illnesses ran out of insurance coverage because their health care expenses reached a dollar limit imposed by their insurance company.
 Under the health care law, insurers can no longer impose lifetime dollar limits on essential health benefits and annual limits are being phased out by 2014.
 More than 105 million Americans no longer have lifetime limits thanks to the new law.

 End to Coverage Cancellations: Insurance companies can no longer drop your coverage when you get sick due to a mistake you made on your application.

 The law helps you by bringing down health care costs and making sure your health care dollars are spent wisely.
 Insurance companies will now be accountable to their customers for how they are spending premium dollars, and how much they are raising rates.
 Plus, the new law will help lower costs through new tax credits and new marketplaces where insurers will have to compete for your business.

 Value for Your Premium Dollar: Thanks to the Affordable Care Act’s 80/20 rule, if insurance companies don’t spend at least 80 percent of your premium dollar on medical care and quality improvements rather than advertising, overhead and bonuses for executives, they will have to provide you a rebate.
-The first rebates will be made in the summer of 2012.
+In 2012, 8.5 million people received half a billion dollars in refunds.